Smile-SA/haring/CONTRIBUTING.md

 2. This will create a changeset file in the `.changeset` folder you can review
 3. Commit the changeset file

-## Publishing
+## Release

-When a PR containing changesets is merged into `main` it will automatically create a release PR.
+When a PR containing changesets is merged into `*.x` branch it will automatically create a release PR.

-Then when that release PR is merged into `main`, it will automatically create a release and publish the packages on `npm`.
+Then when that release PR is merged into the `*.x` branch, it will automatically create a release and publish the packages on `npm`.